Tutorial: Assess physical servers for migration to Azure

 To view an assessment:

-In Windows, Linux and SQL Server > Azure Migrate: Discovery and assessment, click the number next to Assessments.
+In Servers, databases and web apps > Azure Migrate: Discovery and assessment, select the number next to Assessments.

 In Assessments, select an assessment to open it.
 As an example (estimations and costs for example only):